 This part always reminds me somewhat of eating my grandmother's prepared sunflower seeds.
 I know it's going to sound tedious.
 But I promise you, once you get the gist of it, it'll become second nature, and they'll pop in your mouth fast.

-- Take one, and bite into the edge of the bean to make a small tear in its skin.
+- Take one, and bite into the edge of the bean to make a small tear on its skin (the outer layer).

 - That's it!